pixel-point/pixelpoint-website/content/posts/2017-02-27-hear-me-my-young-padawan-or-ui-ux-talks/index.md

 ---
 title: 'Hear me, my young Padawan.
 Or, UI/UX talks'
-shortDescription: Some thoughts about the role of a designer in the projects, what differs UI and UX parts, and a little bit more.
+summary: Some thoughts about the role of a designer in the projects, what differs UI and UX parts, and a little bit more.
 author: Vlad Kamelsky
 cover: cover.jpg
 category: Development